sw3nlab/camelion/README.md

 After power on

-Use: `send 1234`
+From serial monitor or Linux console Use next command:
+>send 1234

 where 1234 you gate code.

- Use From Linux console:
+For use from the Linux console:

- 1) connect to controller
+ - after connecting the controller to the usb port check it:
+ > lsusb
+*QinHeng Electronics HL-340 USB-Serial adapter*

+Check new usb device:
+ > ls /dev/ttyUSB*
+ *for example:* /dev/ttyUSB0

  screen /dev/ttyUSB 115200
 see text: `dd`
 and detached ctrl+a+d